-5. Transactions with related parties
+6. Transactions with related parties

-In 2016, during its normal activity course, the Bank conducted a series of financial transactions with related parties.
+In 2017, during its normal activity course, the Bank conducted a series of financial transactions with related parties.
 These transactions were concluded on commercial terms and conditions and at market prices.

-The entities are considered to be related if one party has the ability to control the other or to exercise a significant influence over the other party in making financial or operating decisions.
+The entities are considered to be related at least in situations where one party has the ability to control the other or to exercise a significant influence over the other party in making financial or operating decisions.